 In this study, we performed a systematic analysis of i-motif stability on a unprecedented large selection of model C-rich sequences (236 different sequences, listed in Tables S1-S3).
 This large dataset unveiled important parameters governing the stability of this structure.
-Global trends were easily identified and more subtle effects were found using machine learning approaches, allowing us to predict i-DNA stability from primary sequence with reasonable accuracy.
-Formation in cell of i-DNA with motifs stable in vitro at near neutral pH was confirmed by in cell NMR.
+Global trends were easily identified and more subtle effects were found using machine learning and other modeling approaches, allowing us to predict i-DNA stability from primary sequence with reasonable accuracy within our subset of i-motif sequences.
+In cell formation of i-DNA with motifs stable in vitro at near neutral pH was confirmed by in cell NMR.

 Materials and Methods

-Nomenclature of sequences, preparation of oligonucleotides and regents
+Nomenclature of sequences, preparation of oligonucleotides and reagents

 236 i-motif forming sequences were investigated, divided into four types based on C-tract length: each oligonucleotide contained four identical C-tracts of 3, 4, 5, or 6 cytosines which are separated by three spacers; see sequences information provided in Tables S1 and S2.
-Note that we will generally prefer the word “spacer” over “loop” as the identity of the bases participating in the loop does not always matches the spacer sequence: some cytosines thought to be involved in the i-DNA stem may rather participate to the loops, especially when spacers are short.
+Note that we will generally prefer the word “spacer” over “loop” as the identity of the bases participating in the loop does not always matches the spacer sequence: some cytosines thought to be involved in the i-DNA stem may rather participate in the loops, especially when spacers are short.
 For most sequences (212 out of 236), these spacer regions were consisting of thymidines only, ranging from 1 to 6 nucleotides.
-The nomenclature is shown in Table S2: a ‘T’ prefix means that the three spacers are composed of thymine bases only; the three consecutive numbers refer to lengths of the three spacers in the 5' to 3' direction; while the ‘-3, -4, -5 or -6’ suffix refers to sequences with four C3, C4, C5, and C6 tracts, respectively.
+The nomenclature is shown in Table S2: a “T” prefix means that the three spacers are composed of thymine bases only; the three consecutive numbers refer to lengths of the three spacers in the 5' to 3' direction; while the “-3”, “-4”, “-5” or “-6” suffix refers to sequences with four C3, C4, C5, and C6 tracts, respectively.

 In order to compare the effects of spacer arrangement on i-motif stability, the notion of sequence group was introduced (37).
 The sequences in the same group are only differing in the way spacers are permuted.
 A group is named after the first sequence in the group.
 For example, the T112-3 group is composed of three sequences T112-3, T121-3, and T211-3.
 All three sequences have the same length, the same overall base content with short spacers composed of one or two thymines separating four runs of three cytosines.

 All oligonucleotides purified by ultra-PAGE were ordered from Sangon Biotech (Shanghai, China) and chemicals were purchased from Sigma-Aldrich, dissolved in distilled and deionized water (18.2 MΩ·cm).
 Concentration of sample stock was determined by ultraviolet (UV) absorbance at 260 nm using the molar extinction coefficients provided by manufacturer.
-Samples then were stored at 4 oC and used without further purification.
+Samples were then stored at 4 oC and used without further purification.
 Unless otherwise stated, Britton-Robinson buffers (B-R) contain four components: H3BO3/H3PO4/CH3COOH/NaOH; they were chosen in this work considering their wide buffering range and small temperature coefficient, which is important for i-motif studies (24). pH was adjusted after the addition of 140 mM KCl at room temperature.
-Prior to all following experiments, all oligonucleotides samples were prepared in 20 mM B-R buffer containing 140 mM KCl at the chosen pH, denatured at 95 oC for 3 min, slowly cooled down during 2 hours to room temperature, and then incubated at 4 oC overnight to ensure the completely equilibrium of folding and unfolding processes.
+Prior to all following experiments, all oligonucleotide samples were prepared in 20 mM B-R buffer containing 140 mM KCl at the chosen pH, denatured at 95 oC for 3 min, slowly cooled down during 2 hours to room temperature, and then incubated at 4 oC overnight to ensure the complete equilibration of folding and unfolding processes.

 Absorbance and circular dichroism (CD) measurements